dbljump/api-docs-slate/source/includes/articles/people/aliases/_create.md

 }
 ```

-Create a new person name record.
+Create a new person alias record.
 User must be an editor or admin.

 * User authentication: required
 * Authorization level: editor or admin

 ### HTTP request

-`POST /articles/person_names`
+`POST /articles/person_aliases`

 ### Request attributes